Behind the scenes at Monte Carlo simulations

-The Monte Carlo simulation method is named after the Monte Carlo casino in Monaco, since it has an element of gambling in it.
+The Monte Carlo simulation method is named after the Monte Carlo casino in Monaco since it has an element of gambling in it.
 The moment you click ‘calculate’ in SimaPro’s uncertainty menu, a simulation starts.
 It takes a random value from the uncertainty distribution for each uncertain data input and calculates and stores the LCA results for this set of sampled values.
 The procedure is repeated an enormous number of times.
-Every time, SimaPro selects random values from the uncertainty distribution per data input, calculates the LCA results and stores them.
+Every time, SimaPro selects random values from the uncertainty distribution per data input, calculates the LCA results, and stores them.
 The stored LCA results of, for instance, 10000 iterations form an uncertainty distribution for the final outcome.

 Laundry: A Mundane Example

-Imagine you are modelling the environmental impacts for one kilogram of laundry to be washed in a washing machine.
+Imagine you are modeling the environmental impacts for one kilogram of laundry to be washed in a washing machine.
 You start by considering how a washing machine is likely to be used, summarised in Figure 1.
 The amount of laundry that is put into the machine is probably not exactly the same for each washing cycle.
 Let’s assume that the amount of laundry per cycle is described by a normal distribution around an average of seven kilograms.
-How much detergent you use depends on your judgement of how much laundry you have and how dirty it is.
+How much detergent you use depends on your judgment of how much laundry you have and how dirty it is.
 You probably want to use as little as possible, but you’ll occasionally use a high dose.
 Let’s consider this a log-normal distribution.
 There are plenty more variables that are uncertain to some extent (e.g. the use of water, electricity, or fabric softener), and you can assign a distribution for each of them.
 If you run a Monte Carlo simulation on this model, SimaPro selects a random value from each assigned uncertainty distribution for each iteration.
-The calculated environmental impacts per kg of laundry will vary between iterations, and together form an uncertainty distribution (see Figure 1, bottom right).
+The calculated environmental impacts per kg of laundry will vary between iterations and together form an uncertainty distribution (see Figure 1, bottom right).

 Figure 1.
 The uncertainty distributions of the inventory data determine the uncertainty distribution of the LCA results.
 An example of laundry.
 Picture of washing machine adapted from wikiHow under creative commons.

 Uncertainty in industrial processes can generally be described by a log-normal distribution.
 This implies that values from the far right hand of the distribution will also be sampled.
 Using the mean to represent the most typical value or ‘best guess’ value, as we do with normal distributions, would misrepresent reality.
 For log-normal distributions, the ‘best guess’ is better represented by the median.